dw943893/baseball_predictor/README.md

 This app calculates a team's chances of winning based on the home and visiting teams' offensive and defensive stats during the game.
 Consider the following scenario, which is anathema to hard-core fans, but might apply to casual fans:

 - You're at a baseball game, which can get notoriously long.
 It's the fourth inning and the score is 0 - 0.
-You want to beat the traffic to make it to a dinner later that evening, but you don't want to leave and miss out on the fun if you think the home team win has a good chance of winning.
+You want to beat the traffic to make it to a dinner later that evening, but you don't want to leave and miss out on the fun if you think the home team has a good chance of winning.
 What do you do?

 - Break out the "Baseball Game Predictor" app, enter the stats for each team up until that point, and out spits the probability that the home team will win.
 If the home team most likely will lose, you leave the game early to beat the traffic and make it to dinner on time!